Honouring the Sun, Sacred Power, and Tending Spirit

-Your ticket includes celebratory libations and meals – some cooked over live fire – plus a simple ceremonial white robe that is yours to keep.
+Your ticket includes accommodation and celebratory libations and meals – some cooked over live fire.

 The Summer Solstice is symbolic of our full embrace of our power and embodiment.
 Our three days will include lots of food, song, dance, poetry, fire, spellcasting, and worship of the mighty ones including Vesta, Hestia, Astarte, and the lion-guarded Queen Of The Year who some have associated with Makeda, Queen of Sheba.

 This weekend, we will honour strong women and the radiance that comes from knowing who you really are – and if you aren’t clear on that for yourself, you will be taught how to engage with the deities who can lead you there.
 You’ll be given instruction around spellcasting, calling in powerful guides and deities, and developing your own rituals.

 We’ll begin on Thursday afternoon with a Territorial Acknowledgement by Elder Norman Retasket of the Shuswap Nation.
 He’s a sweet soul who takes spiritual care of our Questers before they head up the mountain each year.

 Norman is a storyteller and drum-maker who is happy to sell you one of his drums, show you how to care for it, and tell you the story of how it was made and from which materials.
 If you decide to purchase a drum, it can be consecrated that night at our fire ritual as we drum and sing together.

 Norman will stay and join us for dinner.
 We ask that you provide an edible offering to our feast table that night.
 Details to follow.